Nominee – Global Himalayan Expedition

 The homestays that are set up in the local houses of these solar electrified villages are equipped with Solar Water Heaters to ensure hot water service without burning wood, Eco-Dry Toilets to ensure the village does not need heavy energy consuming water treatment plants, Water Filters to cut-down single use plastic bottles, paper wrapped soaps and amenities to ensure no plastic is generated while hosting.
 Hence, when a travellers stay in one of these homestays they end up following the rules of sustainability without even realising them.
 The conscious set up modifies their travelling behaviour into sustainable behaviour.
 These trekkers coming and staying in the homestays leave back only positive footprints in the form of direct economic benefit to the local community.
 They do not leave behind carbon and plastic footprints.

 GHE’s approach to empower remote communities is through being action-oriented.
 We inculcate this approach in our Impact Expedition by guiding the participants about what direct actions they can take to empower mountain communities.
-We also bring this action-oriented approach in our Mountain Homestays by setting up such an infrastructure where all future travellers using this service will indirectly take actions towards not harming the local ecology.
+We also bring this action-oriented approach in our Mountain Homestays by setting up such an infrastructure where all future tourists using this service will indirectly take actions towards not harming the local ecology.

 To discover more about the UIAA Mountain Protection Award please click here.